The 69 Eyes

-Band history
+History

-Formed in the bars of Helsinki, Finland in the summer of 1989 by Jyrki 69, Archzie (formerly of Syyskuu), Timo-Timo, Lotto and Bazie, The 69 Eyes originally had a glam metal style and were compared to other Finnish glam metal acts such as Smack and Hanoi Rocks.

-The band's lineup has stayed the same since 1992 when drummer Jussi 69 replaced original drummer Lotto who had played on the band's first two 7" vinyl singles.
+Formed in the bars of Helsinki in the summer of 1989 by Jyrki 69, Archzie (formerly of Syyskuu), Timo-Timo, Lotto and Bazie, The 69 Eyes originally had a glam metal style and were compared to other Finnish glam metal acts such as Smack and Hanoi Rocks.
+The band's lineup has stayed the same since 1992 when drummer Jussi 69 replaced original drummer Lotto who had played on the band's first two 7-inch vinyl singles.

-The band released their first 7" EP, "Sugarman", in 1990, followed by another 7", "Barbarella" in 1991.
+The band released their first 7-inch EP, Sugarman, in 1990, followed by another 7-inch, Barbarella, in 1991.
 These are the only two releases that do not feature Jussi.
-These releases paved the way for the band's first album Bump 'n' Grind released in 1992 which contained some re-recorded versions of songs from the first two EPs.
-This same year, the band released their final two 7" EPs, titled "Juicy Lucy" and "High Times Low Lives".
+These releases paved the way for the band's first album, Bump 'n' Grind, released in 1992, which contained some re-recorded versions of songs from the first two EPs.
+This same year, the band released their final two 7-inch EPs, Juicy Lucy and High Times Low Lives.

-The band's second CD "Motor City Resurrection" was released in 1994 via Japanese Label 1+2 Records.
+The band's second CD, Motor City Resurrection, was released in 1994 via Japanese label 1+2 Records.
 It has since been re-released with eight bonus tracks worldwide.
-Though not a full-length release, but rather a compilation album (much like Hanoi Rocks' Self Destruction Blues), it collected the majority of the band's early material and contributions to other compilations.
+Though a compilation and not a full-length release (much like Hanoi Rocks' Self Destruction Blues), it collected the majority of the band's early material and contributions to other compilations.

 It was followed in 1995 by Savage Garden which featured Hanoi Rocks guitarist Andy McCoy on the track "Wild Talk".

-Also released during this time were two VHS tapes "Motor City Resurrection" and "Savage Tales" available only through the band's self-run fan club (the aptly titled "Get Down to 69") which are seen rarely, if ever for sale online.
+Also released during this time were two VHS tapes Motor City Resurrection and Savage Tales, available only through the band's self-run fan club (the aptly titled "Get Down to 69").

 1997 saw the release of Wrap Your Troubles in Dreams, which fans generally mark as the last 69 Eyes "glam-era" album.
 The title track of this album was re-recorded for the Angels album 10 years later.

-The goth rock infused Wasting the Dawn was released in 1999 and was considered a milestone success for the band.
-The CD was released internationally on Roadrunner Records and marked the band's major label debut.
-The album's hit single, the title track Wasting the Dawn lyrically paid tribute to The Doors' Jim Morrison and was released as a digipack CD single.
-Jyrki 69 developed a concept video for this track which featured long-time friend and collaborator HIM member Ville Valo posing at a snowy cemetery as the ghost of Jim Morrison.
-This video was released on DVD in Finland with a bonus behind the scenes feature and marked first ever music DVD released in the country.
+The goth rock-infused Wasting the Dawn was released in 1999 and was considered a milestone success for the band.
+It was released internationally on Roadrunner Records and marked the band's major label debut.
+The album's hit single, the title track "Wasting the Dawn", lyrically paid tribute to The Doors' Jim Morrison and was released as a digipak CD single.
+Jyrki 69 developed a concept video for this track which featured longtime friend and collaborator Ville Valo posing at a snowy cemetery as the ghost of Jim Morrison.
+This video was released on DVD in Finland with a bonus behind-the-scenes feature and marked the band's first music DVD released in the country.